stelligent/dromedary/README.md

 Every time changes are pushed to Github, CodePipeline will test and deploy those changes.

+#### Manual Cleanup
-To delete (nearly) all Dromedary resources, execute the delete script:
+For manually bootstrapped builds, to delete (nearly) all Dromedary resources, execute the delete script:

 ```
 ./bin/delete-all.sh
 ```

 The only resources that remain and require manual deletion is the Dromedary S3 bucket.

+Builds made using the AWS Test Drive CloudFormation stack will self terminate all resources after the AliveDuration timeout.

 ### Running Locally :dromedary_camel: